 This post has been compensated by Kettle and Fire, all opinions are my own

-Everything you want in a beef stew, hearty and meaty with huge depth of flavor.
-This Italian beef stew is cooked low and slow with Italian wine, fennel, Roma tomatoes and really good beef bone broth.
+This Italian Beef Stew is everything you want in a comforting, hearty meal with huge depth of flavor.
+Cooked low and slow with Italian wine, fennel, Roma tomatoes and really good beef bone broth.

 If you know me, you know I like to make my own broth because there is nothing better than the best broth because it can be the foundation flavor of soups, sauces and is also perfect to moisten dry meat.
 If the broth is not good, then the finished dish will not be good.

 There is a healthy food that is taking the world by storm and it’s nothing new.
 The simple act of cooking beef bones, vegetables, herbs and spices to create delicious broth has been around for thousands of years.
 The broth is slowly simmered to extract the collagen, amino acids and minerals that results in a nutritious liquid.
 The benefits of the nutrients the come from the broth can help with digestive health.

 When I was contacted by Kettle and Fire to feature their broth in a recipes and after reading their story on their website I was excited to try their product.
 Brothers Nick and Justin came to discover the benefits of bone broth and started making their own, I knew this was a company I could get behind.
 Then it was time for me to try their broth for myself.

 To make it Italian, I used ingredients that are popular in Italian cooking like a full bodied red wine, fennel, Roma tomatoes and rosemary.
 To develop the flavors, the stew simmers for 2 hours and the result is an intense, deep-flavored beef dish.
 Serve with a creamy polenta and you’ll be in Italian comfort food heaven.

-I have had many requests for my the easy, creamy polenta that I served with the stew, so here it is.
+I have had many requests for my the easy, creamy polenta that I served with the stew, so here it is: